These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T4A11 (A)

-Where should a mobile transceiver’s power negative connection be made?
+Where should the negative return connection of a mobile transceiver's power cable be connected?

 A. At the battery or engine block ground strap

-T4B - Operating controls; tuning, use of filters, squelch, AGC, repeater offset, memory channels
+T4B - Operating controls: tuning; use of filters; squelch function; AGC; repeater offset; memory channels

 T4B01 (B)